 The hours of operation are 10 a.m. to 4 p.m.
 Monday to Friday and 11 a.m. to 5 p.m. on weekends.

 The complex boasts four ceremony locations that can host anywhere between 90 and 180 guests.
-They are Fisherville Church (120 people), Town Hall Green (180 people), Town Hall (90 people) and if the weather cooperates you can have an outdoor ceremony at Victoria Green (180 people).
+They are Fisherville Church (120 people), Town Hall Green (a meadow located across the Grand Pavilion and able to accomodate180 people), Town Hall (90 people) and if the weather cooperates you can have an outdoor ceremony at Victoria Green (180 people).

 The complex can accommodate various sized events.
 From a more intimate dinner in The Victoria room to a larger party in the Grand Pavilion, you have it all.
 You can pick one of the following: Grand Pavilion (180 guests), Canada West (130 guests), the Patio (150 guests) and Victoria (90 guests).
 For more information, please visit the establishment's events section here.
 If you are interested in the menu, please visit this page.